A CONVERSATION WITH WILLIAM F. JESSEE, M.D.

 The president of the Medical Group Management Association encourages changes that would bring physician practice and medical record-keeping in step with the times, and decries the lack of medical standards across plans.

-William F. Jessee, M.D., brings a wide range of experience to his job as president of the Medical Group Management Association, which represents the interests of 185,000 physicians in more than 7,100 medical groups and other organizations.
+Group Management Association, which represents the interests of 185,000 physicians in more than 7,100 medical groups and other organizations.
 Before joining MGMA last year, he served for three years as vice president for quality and managed care standards at the American Medical Association, where he led the development and implementation of the American Medical Accreditation Program.
 Jessee’s clinical background includes stints as a practicing pediatrician and emergency physician.
 A founding board member of the International Society for Quality in Health Care, Jessee was its president from 1989 to 1991.
 He is an adjunct professor of health policy and administration at the University of North Carolina’s School of Public Health, where he taught full-time from 1980 to 1986.
 Jessee is a 1972 graduate of the University of California, San Diego Medical School.
 He served in the U.S. Public Health Service from 1973 to 1976.
 He spoke recently with Senior Contributing Editor Patrick Mullen.

 MANAGED CARE: Within groups, what are the hot compensation issues right now?